yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : The directory where yugabyted stores data, configurations, and logs.
 Must be an absolute path.

 --data_dir *data-directory*
 : The directory where yugabyted stores data.
 Must be an absolute path.
 Can be configured to a directory different from the one where configurations and logs are stored.

 --log_dir *log-directory*
 : The directory to store yugabyted logs.
 Must be an absolute path.
 This flag controls where the logs of the YugabyteDB nodes are stored.

 --background *bool*
-: Enable or disable running `yugabyted` in the background as a daemon.
+: Enable or disable running yugabyted in the background as a daemon.
 Does not persist on restart.
 Default: `true`

 --cloud_location *cloud-location*
 : Cloud location of the Yugabyted node in the format `cloudprovider.region.zone`.
-This information is used for multi-zone, multi-region and multi-cloud deployments of YugabyteDB clusters.
+This information is used for multi-zone, multi-region, and multi-cloud deployments of YugabyteDB clusters.

 --fault_tolerance *fault_tolerance*
 : Determines the fault tolerance constraint to be applied on the data placement policy of the YugabyteDB cluster.
 This flag can accept the following values - none, zone, region, and cloud.

 --ui *bool*
 : Enable or disable the webserver UI.
 Default: `false`

 #### Advanced Flags

 Advanced flags can be set by using the configuration file in the `--config` flag.
-The advance flags support for the `start` command is as follows:
+The advanced flags support for the `start` command is as follows:

 --ycql_port *ycql-port*
 : The port on which YCQL will run.